Note: With two notable exceptions below, I always ask one of the flight crew if I can take an airline safety card.

 But I enjoy the various languages written on them, the amusing graphics, and from time to time, review them to see the bizarre and unique airlines and aircraft types I’ve tried out.

-But the new year also makes me wax nostalgic for carriers no longer around, and countries no longer accessible.
+On the other hand, I also wax nostalgic for carriers/planes no longer commercially flying, and countries no longer accessible.

 But, why does this one deserve recognition?
 One, it’s the oldest airline safety card in my pile (that’s where the date “5/94” comes into play).
 Two, Continental doesn’t exist anymore.
 And three, DC-10s no longer offer scheduled passenger flights.